Please direct any enquiries to email@example.com

 What is a Fellowship in the Academy of Wilderness Medicine (FAWM)?

 The Wilderness Medicine Society, based in America, offers members a chance to gain a Fellowship in the Academy of Wilderness Medicine (FAWM).
-This credential can be displayed after your name and is the highest and most widely recognized certification in the field of wilderness medicine.
+This credential can be displayed after your name and is the highest and most widely recognised certification in the field of wilderness medicine.
 In order to attain this, you need to become a member of the Wilderness Medicine Society, which costs $50 and pay the $225 FAWM candidacy fee.
 Once enrolled you need to need to accumulate 100 credits to complete the program.
 Our KCL WMS training course gives you the opportunity to gain 28 out of the 100 credits.
 More information can be found on their website.
 The course will also include advice and recommendations on how to gain the remaining credits and make the most of WMS membership.

 What does it mean that the training course is FAWM accredited?